mynk-tmr/notes/Javascript/Async-and-Performance.md

 ## Callbacks

 Callbacks are *fundamental* async pattern in JS.
 It is a function that event loop "calls back" into stack at a **later** time.
 This pattern has many flaws.

-#### Inversion of Control
-they implicitly give control over to another party (often a third-party utility not in your control!) to invoke the _continuation_ of your program.
+- **Inversion of Control** : they implicitly give control over to another party to invoke the _continuation_ of your program.

-#### Non-linearity
-callbacks express async flow in a nonlinear, nonsequential way, which makes code much harder to understand and maintain.
+- **Non-linearity** : callbacks express async flow in a non-sequential way, which makes code much harder to understand and maintain.

-#### Callback hell / Pyramid of Doom
-A result from deep nesting of timers to perform a series of async operations.
+- **Pyramid of Doom** : deeply nested timers to perform a series of async operations.

----
-**Promises** are a way to write async code in a top-down way, with robust error handling syntax.
+All these result in **Callback Hell** where code is unmaintable, unpredictable, full of latent bugs and prone to edge-cases.
+To avoid them, we now have

+**Promises** , that use *split-callback* design, and solve 1,3 and imperfectly 2.

 **Generators** let you 'pause' individual functions without pausing the state of the whole program.
-They don’t follow run to completion behaviour of other functions.
+They don’t follow run to completion.

 `async/await` wrap generators and promises in a higher level syntax.